NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.txt

 Liberties taken:
 ----------------
 In the orig plane the HUD decimal delimiter is ','.
 I choose to use the english '.' instead.
-The Radar is able to look through hills and mountains, and the missiles is also able to fly through those.
-The air-to-air RB-24J missiles is also able to hit ground targets, as no air-to-ground misslies can be mounted at the moment.
 The plane has undocumented un-autenthic feature: Carrier operations.
 Use keys Shift-L (hold for 10 seconds), Shift-C and L. Only work on carriers.